MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-create-network.md

 5. In **Connectivity** panel, select the type of connectivity you want to use for this VM network.

    >[!NOTE]
    > By default, all virtual machines in a VM network communicate with each other.
-If you want virtual machines on this VM network to communicate with other networks, configure the below settings in the **Connectivity** page.
+If you want virtual machines on this VM network to communicate with other networks, configure the following settings in the **Connectivity** page:

-   To configure the settings in the Connectivity page, follow these steps:

    - **Connect to another network through a VPN tunnel**: Select this option if you want the virtual machines on this VM network to communicate with other networks over a VPN.
 To automatically learn routes between the sites connected through the VPN tunnel, select the **Enable the border gateway protocol** option.
 Select the **VPN gateway device** that you want to use and confirm the settings.